Orientation Transfer Students

 Are transfers allowed to have vehicles?

 Eligibility for parking permit privileges is primarily based on class standing.
 If you have junior or senior class standing, you are eligible for a parking permit.
 If you have sophomore class standing, you may request a sophomore permit.
 Be advised, though, that Sophomore permits are very limited; so if you get a Sophomore permit, you are very lucky!
 For more information on parking permit eligibility, please click here.

 Briana transferred Spring semester of her freshman year from San Francisco State University.
 She’s majoring in music, but she’s been able to take a lot of the math and science courses here, too, which she loves.
-She plans to graduate Spring 2016.

 Here are some thoughts and tips for incoming transfers:

 - Transferring can be a scary process, but I was so impressed by how helpful, accommodating, and personal the faculty and staff were in helping me through that process.
 Even weeks into the school year, they made an effort to see how my transition was going.

 - People are really excited to meet and befriend transfers!
 Before getting to campus, I thought I would have to try really hard to meet and introduce myself to new people, all the time, in the hopes of making new friends.
 But what I found instead was that more often, others would realize that I was new or that we hadn't met before, and they would approach or introduce themselves first!

 - Transferring to Westmont was the best decision I made, and I am so glad that Westmont is my college, and my home.
 Each transfer has a specific reason(s) for transferring, (and I'm always open to sharing about those reasons!), but all transfer students share the desire to find the school that's best for them, where they feel they belong.